theacodes/blog.thea.codes/srcs/raster-vectorization-with-python.md

 Path `1` is positive (shown in blue) so it is a polygon.
 The subsequent paths `2` and `3` are negative (shown in red), which indicates that they are holes in the polygon defined by path `1`.
 Path `4` is positive so it indicates a new polygon.
 Path `5` is negative so it indicates that it's a hole in the polygon defined by path `4`.

 This information is used to create a list of polygons along with any holes in that polygon.
-From there, the polygons are be "simplified" by subtracting the holes using [boolean operations]:
+From there, the polygons are "simplified" by subtracting the holes using [boolean operations]:

 ![Illustration of two holes being subtracted from a polygon](/static/2022-8-25/boolean.png)